 Silvia smirked through her strain and I nudged her with the smallest burst of magic.
 It was all I was able to muster, straining to keep up with Harriet as I was.
 But that small nudge was more than Silvia could handle, her magic crumbled beneath the extra weight and our circle shattered.
 She collapsed panting onto the blanket.

 The envelope rippled and opened slightly in my head.

 “Serves you right, bitch,” I whispered.

 “We’ll try again in five,” Harriet said.
 She did catch my eye and a slight smile quirked her lips.
 And I knew our little dispute had been reconciled.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Truemy BrewerWrite a Review